22 Examples of Customer Retention Strategies That Actually Work

 A customer education program demonstrates a long-term investment in your customer base.

 Under this initiative, your business creates various customer self-service tools like a knowledge base and a community forum.
-Then, customers use these features to locate solutions to service problems before reaching out to your support team.
+Then, customers use these features to locate solutions to service problems before reaching out to your support and service teams.

-And this program can extend beyond your products and services.
+This program can extend beyond your products and services, establishing another marketing channel for your business.

-Pro tip: Here's an example — HubSpot Academy courses cover generic marketing, sales, and customer service topics.
-That way, HubSpot customers know how to use the HubSpot tools in their everyday workflow.
+Pro tip: For example, HubSpot Academy courses cover numerous marketing, sales, and customer service topics.
+That way, HubSpot customers know how to use the HubSpot tools in their everyday workflow, and can help them decipher how to apply this to their business.

 8. Offer unique services.

-Offering a product or service that's superior to your competitors in the eyes of your customers is no easy feat, but the reward is worth it in the long run.
+Offering a value-added service that's superior to your competitors in the eyes of your customers is no easy feat, but the reward is worth it in the long run.
+Your services can complement the products that your business offers and similarly tie to your customers’ business model and challenges.

-If you've developed a niche for your business that solves a critical customer pain point, you're on the right track to retaining customers.
+If you've developed a niche that solves critical customer use-cases, your unique and value added services can put you on the right track to retain customers.

 9. Start a customer retention program.